bcbio/bcbio-nextgen/docs/contents/installation.rst

 enough to handle both system integrations into standard directories like /usr/local, as well as custom isolated installations in non-root directories.
-The :ref:`upgrade-install` section has additional documentation on including additional genome data and software tools like the latest commercially-restricted GATK versions and GEMINI.
+The :ref:`upgrade-install` section has additional documentation on including additional genome data, and the section on :ref:`toolplus-install` describes how to add commercially restricted software like GATK.

 .. _isolated-install: